-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance: Daphnia magna reproduction test (test method: EU C.20./OECD TG 211).
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6): Daphnia magna reproduction test (test method: EU C.20./OECD TG 211).